tmgthb/Autonomous-Agents/README.md

 #### 24th of December 2024

-#### 24.12.2024

 [A Novel Task-Driven Method with Evolvable Interactive Agents Using Event Trees for Enhanced Emergency Decision Support](https://arxiv.org/abs/2501.06193)

 - EvoTaskTree: is a task-driven method with evolvable interactive agents using event trees for emergency decision support.
-- Framework integrates task executors and task validators powered by large language models (LLMs), leverages insights from event tree analysis, and includes three crucial tasks: initiating event subevent analysis, event tree header event analysis, and decision recommendations.
+- Framework integrates task executors and task validators powered by LLMs, leverages insights from event tree analysis, and includes three crucial tasks: initiating event subevent analysis, event tree header event analysis, and decision recommendations.
 - This approach enhances rapid formulation of emergency decision-making and outperforms existing approaches.